 Before we head out for another transit day and some more sightseeing, the girls had to get a little homeschooling in while we are still stationary.
 We have had plenty of charge from our solar panels and we filled up our water tank before leaving Deadwood so that means we were also able to take showers.

 This Cabela in Mitchell, South Dakota is complete with a RV dump station which was nice to have.
 I walked over there before we packed up to leave to check it out and it was nice and clean.
+This urged me to look up about the same maintainance agency on the internet and find out more from this Gettysburg Powerwashing Pros website.

 Between the 15-20 minutes of me walking back, packing up the Airstream and pulling her back around, it appeared that Cousin Eddie’s shitter was full and he had beat me to the dump station.
 It looks as though someone just drove up next to the sewer connection without a hose and just let the black water fly right out the valve.
 Hardly any of it made it into the sewer pipe and all of the blue treated waste water was flowing right down the street.
 As I was leaving, I was thinking that the next guy to use this will surely think it that I am Cousin Eddie.
 Oh well.